rancher/rke2-docs/docs/add-ons/gpu_operators.md

     ```
     You should see `"nvidia.com/gpu":` followed by the number of gpus in the node

-3. Check that the container runtime binary was installed by the operator (in particular by the `nvidia-container-toolkit-daemonset`):
+3. Check that the container runtime binary exists (it gets installed by the `nvidia-container-toolkit-daemonset`):
     ```
     ls /usr/local/nvidia/toolkit/nvidia-container-runtime
     ```